-If you have fibromyalgia and are already physically active, congratulations!
+If you have chronic pain and are already physically active, congratulations!
 Keep up the good work!

-If you have fibromyalgia and are not currently active, think about becoming more active to help control your symptoms and improve your quality of life and well-being.
+If you have chronic pain and fatigue, and are not currently active, think about becoming more active to help control your symptoms and improve your quality of life and well-being.

 You have the ability to manage your symptoms and improve your day-to-day life by becoming more physically active.
 It is a powerful concept that can easily be a reality.

-With regular, consistent physical activity, fibromyalgia patients receive the same fitness benefits as healthy people, including a stronger heart and skeletal muscles, better lung function and breathing capacity, modest weight control, lower blood pressure and an overall reduction in risk factors for lifestyle diseases such as heart disease, diabetes, osteoporosis, etc.
+With regular, consistent physical activity, people with chronic pain receive the same fitness benefits as healthy people, including a stronger heart and skeletal muscles, better lung function and breathing capacity, modest weight control, lower blood pressure and an overall reduction in risk factors for lifestyle diseases such as heart disease, diabetes, osteoporosis, etc.

 In addition, you may notice a few additional benefits that are specific to fibromyalgia symptoms, including:

-Lifestyle activity and exercise are important components of a well-rounded fibromyalgia management plan.
+Lifestyle activity and exercise are important components of a well-rounded pain management plan.
 Though similar, each refers to different types of physical activity across a vast spectrum.